-Ok so you’re in charge of throwing a Halloween party for a bunch of kids, now what?
-There is so much to think about and plan in order to host a spook-tacular Halloween party.
-With our tips and tricks (pun intended) you can ensure that your Halloween party goes down in history as a beloved childhood memory.
+Ok, you’re in charge of throwing a Halloween party for many kids; now what?
+There is much to consider, and I plan to host a spooktacular Halloween party.
+With our tips and tricks (pun intended), you can ensure that your Halloween party goes down in history as a beloved childhood memory.

 For a fang-tastic Halloween party, you need to organise:

-No matter what your budget, time or space is, you can still host a great Halloween party for kids and your guests.
-Read our party guide for some inspiration and guidance on throwing a frightfully fun kids Halloween party.
+No matter your budget, time, or space, you can still host a great Halloween party for kids and your guests.
+Read our party guide for inspiration and guidance on throwing an entertaining kids’ Halloween party.

 Halloween décor is essential to the success of a Halloween party.
 It sets the scene and lets guests know that Halloween is happening here.